extism/hack-for-good-2023/README.md

 Once you've registered, you'll get an email with participation instructions.
 As always, please join us on [Discord](https://extism.org/discord) and ask around the `#hackathon` channel for help, inspiration, etc.

+## Tools / Libraries
+- Extism SDKs & PDKs (see [Extism.org](https://extism.org) as an entrypoint).
+- [`extism-react`](https://www.npmjs.com/package/@extism/react) - great for React developers!
+- [Modsurfer](https://modsurfer.dylibso.com) a _NEW_ version of our WebAssembly debugging and insights tool.
+- Check out the participant entries below for inspiration!

 ## Participants

 | Name                 | Project Description                  | Repository URL                |